Walking Through Clouds: A Trek Through Sapa's Rice Terraces

 Day 1: Sapa to Lao Chai

 The trail from Sapa town descends into the Muong Hoa Valley through the Lao Chai and Ta Van villages.
 The rice terraces here — carved by H'mong and Dao communities over centuries — are the signature Sapa image.
-They follow the mountain contours in swooping curves, each narrow step holding a few inches of water that reflects the sky.
+They follow the mountain contours in swooping curves, each narrow step holding a few inches of water that mirrors the sky.

 Night 1: Ta Phin Homestay